Urbanist & Author

 Leadership – team leading and nurturing: helping communities in problem-solving and planning.

 Performance budgeting (PB): output accountability to HQ and local clients.
 PB exposure in China and Iran.
-Urban – GIS supported environmental / infrastructure threshold analysis for spatially efficient town plans.

-Finally, more about the Author
+Finally, more about Ron.

-Plus the June 2024 picture of a spirited farewell from my
+I close with the June 2024 picture of a spirited farewell from my

 Global Green Growth Institute colleagues in Uganda.